Okemos Chapter 7 Bankruptcy Attorney

 Fresh Start in Michigan

-At White Law PLLC, we help clients throughout the entire state of Michigan to tackle your debt concerns and find the financial independence you deserve.
+At White Law PLLC, we help clients throughout the entire state of Michigan tackle their debt concerns and find the financial independence they deserve.

 - Your creditors aren't the only ones with legal options—you have them too.

 - Bankruptcy not only settles your debts, but it also stops your creditors from constantly trying to collect on those debts.